s3rius/FastAPI-template/README.md

-  -n, --name TEXT                 Name of your awesome project -V, --version                   Prints current version --force                         Owerrite directory if it exists --quite                         Do not ask for features during generation --api-type [rest|graphql]       Select API type for your application --db [none|sqlite|mysql|postgresql|mongodb]
+  -n, --name TEXT                 Name of your awesome project -V, --version                   Prints current version --force                         Owerrite directory if it exists --quiet                         Do not ask for features during generation --api-type [rest|graphql]       Select API type for your application --db [none|sqlite|mysql|postgresql|mongodb]
                                   Select a database for your app